Cloud Drawing: How to Draw Realistic Clouds

 Tablet screen showing digital cloud painting in a drawing app with brush library, soft-round brush selected, and layers panel visible.

-Brush Settings for Clouds
+Brush settings for clouds

 Soft round with pressure opacity: Your primary cloud brush.
 Light pressure = transparent; heavy pressure = opaque.
 Build clouds through layered strokes.